About: CafePress was founded in 1999 in California, but is now based in Kentucky, in the United States. They are one of the oldest POD stores online.

 The interface is very buggy, and has issues that are, per CafePress customer support, being addressed.

-Storefront Layout: If you have a premium shop, you can customize your online store with CSS and HTML.
+If you have a premium shop, you can customize your online store with CSS and HTML.
 You can have categories and subcategories.
 However, CafePress abandoned their individual shop model many years ago and is focusing on promoting the products in their marketplace and e-commerce partners.
 Clicking a product does not even take you to that shopkeeper’s store anymore, like it used to.
+However, on the individual product page, there is still a link to the shopkeeper’s premium shop, if they have one.
 If you want to see more designs by that same person, you click on their username and it sends you to a very poorly designed page with a mishmash of all of their designs all over the place, with no order at all.

 My store still makes a decent amount of income, which is why I still have it up and still add products, although with not near as much vigor as before.
 I add just enough products to keep the store active and my royalty level at 10%.
 My peak year was 2014, and it has been declining ever since, partly due to the frozen royalty system.
 This is the POD where I make the least on each product sold.
 It is unfortunate, because at one time, this was the store that was actually making me the most money out of all of them.